 Our Center became a public interest incorporated foundation in April 2012.
-Since then, by positioning our dispute settlement services for automobile accidents as a business with the purpose of benefiting the public, our Center has actively promoted the use of such services and has been working hard to expand and improve points of contact for consultations, improve access for our users, and enhance public relations activities.
-With regard to points of contact for consultations, our Center established a new Shizuoka Consultation Office in 2015.
-We moved the Saitama Consultation Office to the current location to enlarge its office space in 2017, enlarged and refurbished our Kanazawa Consultation Office in 2018, and renovated our Hiroshima Branch Office in 2019, in order to make them more convenient for our users.
+Since then, by positioning our dispute settlement services for automobile accidents as a business with the purpose of benefiting the public, our Center has actively promoted the use of such services and has been working hard to expand and improve points of contact for consultations, to make things more convenient for our users, and to enhance public relations activities.

-In addition, with respect to public relations activities, we are endeavoring to dispatch information for the purpose of ensuring that victims themselves can feel at ease utilizing our Center, even if they do not have adequate knowledge of compensation issues and are not accustomed to negotiating disputes with counterparties.
-The Center has also been reviewing our PR media from time to time, including its website and posters, and has continued to strengthen cooperation with local autonomous bodies and local public consultation centers for traffic accidents.
+In addition, we are endeavoring to distribute information for the purpose of ensuring that victims themselves can feel at ease utilizing our Center, even if they do not have adequate knowledge of compensation issues and are not accustomed to negotiating disputes with counterparties.
+The Center has also been reviewing our PR media from time to time, including its website and publicity tools, and has continued to strengthen cooperation with local autonomous bodies and local public consultation centers for traffic accidents.